 Be mindful of your audience when coming up with your landing page design.
 Take a moment to understand their needs and interests to ensure your landing page is relevant to them.

-If you have multiple customer segments, create several landing pages for each audience.
-Don’t use a generic design and messaging for your landing page as this could see you alienate the same people you’re trying to attract.
+Create several landing pages for each audience if you have multiple customer segments.
+Don’t use a generic design and messaging for your landing page, as this could see you alienating the same people you’re trying to attract.

 Develop powerful copy that is actionable and audio-focused

 Your landing page will only be effective when it includes clever copy that’s actionable and relevant to your users.
 Your headline should instantly grab the attention of your visitors when they get to the page.